Related Video: Diagnostic Pelvic Laparoscopy

 Treatment

 Any underlying causes will need to be treated.
 The goal of treatment is to improve the chances of pregnancy.
-Steps may include:
+Some choices are:

 Women who are not helped by these methods may need surgery.
 It may be done to open blocked tubes, repair problems with organs, or to remove: